ag3nt3154/trading_with_reinforcement_learning/README.md

 # Trading_with_reinforcement_learning

 This repo demonstrates the use of a DQN to train and test a trading bot built and trained with reinforcement learning.
-Please run main.py as a demonstration of how the bot works.
+Please run main.ipynb as a demonstration of how the bot works.
 The current bot is trained on daily OHLCV data from SPY.

 ### TODO
  - add dueling Q networks